An ergodic control problem for many-server multiclass queueing systems with cross-trained servers

 \section{Abstract}

 A $M/M/N+M$ queueing network is considered with $d$ independent customer classes and $d$ server pools in Halfin-Whitt regime.
-Class $i$ customers has priority for service in pool $i$ for $i=1, \ldots, d$, and may access other pool if the pool has an idle server.
+Class $i$ customers has priority for service in pool $i$ for $i=1, \ldots, d$, and may access some other pool if the pool has an idle server and all the servers in pool $i$ are busy.
 We formulate an ergodic control problem where the running cost is given by a non-negative convex function with polynomial growth.
-We show that the limiting controlled diffusion is governed by a control set that depends on the state.
+We show that the limiting controlled diffusion is modeled by an action space which depends on the state variable.
 We provide a complete analysis for the limiting ergodic control problem and establish asymptotic convergence of the value functions for the queueing model.

 \subjclass[2000]{93E20, 60H30, 35J60}